Postcard From Brussels

 each other to push beyond safe songwriting, and eventually they had to do that,

 trying to make sense of their marriage's shipwreck.

 In 2001, Rodney made an album with his own money, rather than feel compelled

-to try and please a major label "benefactor" one more time.
+to try and please a major label one more time, with what he's called his "sharecropper mentality," a biz-reinforced bit of his citybilly heritage.
 He cannily shopped

 it to a well-heeled, intelligent indie label, Sugar Hill.
 This album's title